hearvox/Research/News-Trust/credscore.md

 ### It ain't the meat, it's the motion ###
 Bots can infect social sites with fake news but hoaxes go viral only with human help.
 CredScore attacks fake news via people, controlling its spread by dampening the network effect, until fact-checks and common sense take over.
 To contain an epidemic outbreak you act quickly.
 That's the goal of this project.
 We hope to:
 * Break up the fake-news business model by interfering with its ability of make a quick ad-buck on clickbait.
-* Disrupt the viral speead by treating fake news like a virus, innoculating for it early, often and everywhere.
+* Disrupt the viral spread by treating fake news like a virus, inoculating for it early, often and everywhere.

-Will CredScore be a substitute for massive media fact-checking, widespread digital literacy, or people finally engaging their God-given built-in bullshit detectors.
+Will CredScore be a substitute for massive media fact-checking, widespread digital literacy, or people finally engaging their God-given built-in bullshit detectors?
 No. Never.
 But it can help get us there.

 <div align="center"><img src="https://raw.githubusercontent.com/hearvox/Research/master/News-Trust/assets/cbs-fake-news-screenshots.gif" alt="Screenshots of fake news articles" /></div>

-Below are a few of the machine-readable indicators (and exisiting API services) that will enable us to distinguish fact from fake news.
+Below are a few of the machine-readable indicators (and existing API services) that will enable us to distinguish fact from fake news.

 ### Site checks ###
 * Analytics/AdSense IDs (<a href="http://spyonweb.com/">SpyOnWeb</a>)